Ky-Wu/rails-sample-app/README.md

 able to follow each other and see microposts from their followers in a "feed", similar to Twitter.

+## Heroku deployment

+Want to see this website in action?
+Go to https://powerful-woodland-31030.herokuapp.com/to see the application deployed through Heroku with a seeded database (which is why there are many example users already created).

 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/)